 Monthly Meetings Information

 Monthly SHS meetings are held on the first Tuesday of every month unless otherwise announced.
 All SHS members and friends are welcome to attend.
-Meetings begin at 6:30 pm. and are usually held in the conference room at River Rock Academy, corner of Green and Locust, Shiremanstown (at the Borough Hall, 1 Park Place, Shiremanstown, PA 17011 during the summer months).
+Meetings begin at 6:30 pm. and are usually held at the Borough Hall, 1 Park Lane, Shiremanstown.
 Contact any Board member with questions.

 About the Shireman Family By: Mike Weaver